con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Sublime Dharma, the Dharma king, the sun,
 Supreme illuminator of the world,
-The sovereign of Dharma, the Dharma lord,
+The Dharma lord, the sovereign of the Dharma,
-The teacher of the path to excellence, (55)
+The teacher of the way to excellence, (55)

-Accomplishing all goals, fulfilling wishes,
+Accomplishing all goals,[^56-1] fulfilling wishes,
-Completely free from want of any kind,
+Completely free from wants of any kind,
 Bereft of thought, an undepleting source,
-The Dharma source, supreme, beyond decay, (56)
+The Dharma source,[^56-1] supreme, beyond decay, (56)

+[^56-1]: "Accomplishing all goals" translates the Sanskrit *siddhārtha*, also a well-known name of Buddha Śākyamuni.
+[^56-2]: "The Dharma source" translates the Sanskrit *dharmadhātu*.
+An alternative translation could, for instance, the Dharma sphere.

-Enriched by merit, merit's gathering,
+Enriched by merit; merit's gathering;
-Great unique wisdom, wisdom, wisdom-rich,
+Unique, great wisdom; wisdom; wisdom-rich;
-Aware of what exists and what does not,
+Aware of what exists and what does not;
-While gathering the twofold gathering, (57)
+While gathering the twofold gathering; (57)

 Eternal, *yogin*, king of everywhere,
 The object and the mind of concentration,
 The master of intelligent reflection—
 For by oneself alone is he experienced—
-The unmoving and ultimate beginning,
+Immovable, the ultimate beginning,
-Bearing embodiment in its three forms, (58)
+The holder of the three enlightened bodies, (58)

-Comprised of five bodies,[^59-1] the awakened one,
+The Buddha, formed of five embodiments,[^59-1]
-The omnipresent, formed of five wisdoms,
+The omnipresent, made of five wisdoms,
-Wearing a crown made of the five buddhas,
+Wearing a crown comprised of five buddhas,
-With eyes of five kinds,[^59-2] bearing no attachments, (59)
+With all five eyes,[^59-2] upholding non-attachment, (59)

 [^59-1]: Four of these five bodies are the *dharmakāya*, *svabhāvakāya*, *sambhogakāya*, and *nirmāṇakāya*.
 The fifth is given variously as 'the body of ripening' (*vipākakāya*), 'the body of wisdom-dharma' (**jñānadharmakāya*), or the vajra body (*vajrakāya*).
 Vilāśavajra refers to the first of these, whereas Vimalamitra refers to the fourth.
 [^59-2]: The five eyes, which are five organs of superior vision, are the bodily eye, divine eye, insight eye, dharma eye, and buddha's eye.

 The great progenitor of all the buddhas,
-The best and foremost offspring of the buddhas,
+The buddhas' eminent and foremost son,
-Arising from the world that is his insight,
+Arising from the world that is insight,
 The sourceless, Dharma source, existence ending, (60)

 Comprised of vajras, wholly firm and dense,
 The newborn sovereign ruler of the world,
 Emerging from the sky, the self arisen,
-A great inferno of knowledge of insight, (61)
+A massive blaze of knowledge and insight, (61)

-The one who blazes forth,[^62-1] a great beacon,
+Illuminating,[^62-1] beacon of great light,
-A lamp of wisdom, he who is blazing,
+A lamp of wisdom, shining brilliantly,
 A light for beings, a lantern unto wisdom,
 With energy supreme, most radiant, (62)

 [^62-1]: Vairocana.
 The name Mahāvairocana occurs in verse 42.

-The king of *vidyā*s, lord of foremost mantras,
+The *vidyā* king, the greatest mantra's lord,
-The king of mantras, serving noble aims,
+The mantra king, achieving noble aims,
 The great *uṣṇīṣa*, marvellous *uṣṇīṣa*,
 The lord of space, revealer of all things, (63)